 The clause above leaves open the possibility that the eNB can transmit after completion of post-backoff, if the channel is sensed to be idle for only one slot when the eNB is ready to transmit, even if the channel has not been sensed to be idle for a continuous duration equal to the initial defer immediately before the transmission.

-IEEE 802 requests that 3GPP RAN confirm intent of this clause and clarify/disambiguate the language in LAA Rel.13.
+IEEE 802 requests that 3GPP RAN confirm intent of this clause and clarify/disambiguate the language in LAA Rel.13 or possibly LAA Rel.
+14.